CardboardIoT/smart-pinhole-workshop/README.md

 Learn __core Internet of Things__ principles by hacking a [__Pinhole Camera__](https://en.wikipedia.org/wiki/Pinhole_camera).

-Our Camera will sense brightness.
-And, inform us of the optimal film exposure time for a photo.
+We will sense brightness and create a real time UI to showcase the optimal film exposure time for a photo.

 **The workshop will pose a challenge, and test your solution.**

 Each of your solutions can be run directly as a `node` program.

 **To start fast, _NO_ Arduino OR Pinhole Camera is needed for this workshop.**

+Sample data is pushed through the solution to simulate the experience.

 But wire up an [Arduino UNO][2], connect the USB and you can see your solution run for real.